Skip to main content

 Result: Keyword lists that look complete but silently miss 20-40% of real search demand.

-Five layers of neuro-symbolic clustering
+Five layers of neuro-symbolic keyword clustering methods

 1

-Topic taxonomy
+Topic taxonomy for SEO classification

 What it catches: Structural relationships that embeddings miss.
 "Patio dining set" and "outdoor table and chairs" both map to the same taxonomy node even though their embedding vectors may diverge.